 Prevention is Key

-Pay close attention to your dog during the hot months of the year.
-Even if a tick preventative has been applied you must check your dog for ticks on a regular basis.
+Pay close attention to your dog during the hot months of the year for Tick and Flea bites.
+Even if a tick preventative has been applied, you must check your dog for ticks on a regular basis.
 A tick can come from anywhere and at any time.
 Most ticks will come from deep wooded areas, so if you frequent the woods with your dog, check them for ticks each and every after your excursion.

-As we all know, everything unfortunate problem cannot be kept from our dogs, but it is our duty as pet owner to do everything in our power to prevent and treat the problems we can.
+As we all know, everything unfortunate cannot be kept from our dogs, but it is our duty as pet owners to do everything to prevent and treat the problems we can.
 Anyone who has had a tick bite can attest to the fact that it is not fun and makes you feel unclean.
-So keep your dog safe and do not let them fall prey to those vile ticks.
+So please keep your dog safe and do not let them fall prey to those vile ticks.

 Useful Resources For dangers of ticks on dogs